Chapter 4:

 [English] Clã de Ataque

 I cannot sleep … My heart is almost stinging.
 Placing my hand in my chest, I can feel it beating so fast and so hard.
 I cannot keep my mind out of today's events.
-How are Daniel and José so much better than me?
-I'm senior here, I should have done more, I should do better.

-Although I got most of the fiber and lead the way into making those into strings, José is the one who got most of the food and Daniel get back with lots of bamboo to make a shelter.
+Not to mention Daniel, he got enough bamboo to make a small shelter.
 How did I not focus on getting something for shelter and leave it for the youngest one to take initiative?
-Was I too lazy to go after something heavier, like the bamboo?

 “Daniel.
 You can go to sleep.
 I'll keep watch”

 We trade places unceremoniously.
-Both of them are now under a bundle of bamboo, tied together by our hand made strings, that we leaned against a nearby tree and above a bunch of the less humid leafs we could find.
-It took at least two hours to make enough rope, splitting the wood in halves by knocking into trees and against each other and place everything in a good angle.
+Both of them are now under a bundle of bamboo, tied together by our hand made strings.
+We took those and leaned it against a nearby tree and above a bunch of the least humid leafs we could find.

 The night drags on.
 I work my hands against the fiber, twisting strands into cord, trying to quiet the thoughts gnawing at me.
 The “skill tree” taught me the technique, but only practice gives it life.
-Perhaps this is what the system is — not a gift, but a school.
+Perhaps this is what the system is — not a handout, but a school.

 It is good to focus on something else.
 Before long, there isn't any sign I was ever having an anxiety attack and even start feeling a bit sleepy.
 I guess I have to power throw for now, keep guard.
 I imagine which wild animals are there around here, but cannot say I'm very eager to meet them.